ichoi21/HWK03/README.md

 - password generator ready.
 - Attempted user inputs for password criteria into HTML.(hidden)
 - User Inputs are working with exception of upperCase
+- upperCase is now working - allowed users to select their choices of criterias